shen-hang/shen-hang.github.io/_pages/about.md

   He is currently an Associate Professor in the
   <a href="http://cise.njtech.edu.cn/" target="_blank" style="color:#0073aa; text-decoration:none;">Department of Computer Science and Technology</a> at
   <a href="http://www.njtech.edu.cn/" target="_blank" style="color:#0073aa; text-decoration:none;">Nanjing Tech University</a> in Nanjing, China.
-  His research interests include vehicular networks, large language models for cybersecurity, and drone/vehicle vision-language navigation.
+  His research interests include vehicular networks, vertical domain-specific large language models, and drone/vehicle vision computing.
   He serves as an Associate Editor for <i>Journal of Information Processing Systems</i>, <i>Frontiers in Blockchain</i>, and <i>IEEE Access</i>,
   and was a Guest Editor for <i>Peer-to-Peer Networking and Applications</i>.
   He serves/served as a program committee member of the IEEE International Conference on High Performance Computing and Communications (HPCC),